Offered by Tomaselli Collection

 REQUEST INFORMATION

-Receiving a scholarship from the city of Lyon, he decided to attend the École des Beaux-Arts in Paris, where he lived in the 6th arrondissement.
+Receiving a scholarship from the City of Lyon, he decided to join the École des Beaux-Arts de Paris and lived in the 6th arrondissement.

-When the Franco-Prussian war broke out, he enlisted and was wounded in the left hand during a battle at Nuits-Saint-Georges.
-He later painted many war scenes.
+When the Franco-Prussian War broke out, he enlisted and was wounded in the left hand during a battle at Nuits-Saint-Georges.
+He would later paint many scenes of war.
 In 1893, he joined his brother Léon at the Arche farm in Saint-Romain-au-Mont-d'Or to share their common passion in a bucolic setting.

 Delevery information :